clash-lang/docs.clash-lang.org/compiler-user-guide/src/general/faqs.md

   Clash can be used for ASIC designs, however the RTL produced by Clash may not be immediately suitable as it is largely platform agnostic.
   While this is not a problem for FPGAs, it can make developing ASICs more complicated as many ASIC vendors have different proprietary tool flows, with limited information available about their workings.

-  If you are using Clash to develop for ASIC, and need assitance with getting your toolchain to work, you can contact [QBayLogic Clash support](https://qbaylogic.com/clash-support.html) for assistance.
+  If you are using Clash to develop for ASIC, and need assistance with getting your toolchain to work, you can contact [QBayLogic Clash support](https://qbaylogic.com/clash-support.html) for assistance.

 ## Clash and Haskell

-- **Q**: Is Clash its own programming language, or is it "Haskell"?
+- **Q**: Is Clash its own programming language, or is it Haskell?

   **A**: Clash is a programming language in its own right, complete with its own executable and standard library.
   Clash is also related to the Haskell programming language, and may be thought of as a dialect of Haskell for developing hardware.
   While the surface syntax and typing rules are the same, the semantics change as code progresses through the compilation pipeline.

-  Do to the shared behavior in the early stages of the compiler, components from GHC (the most common Haskell compiler) are reused in the Clash compiler.
+  Due to the shared behavior in the early stages of the compiler, components from GHC (the most common Haskell compiler) are reused in the Clash compiler.
   This is how Clash achieves such high interoperability with existing Haskell projects.

 ------------------------------------------------------------------------